ericjwdchen/ericjwdchen.github.io/bookshelf.md

 ## 2017

+- **Born on Third Base: A One Percenter Makes the Case for Tackling Inequality, Bringing Wealth Home, and Committing to the Common Good** by Chuck Collins <span class="primary-color">★</span>

+  At times, the book reads a little one-dimensional in its interpretation of the issues facing the world today.
+But Chuck Collins does a fine job making the case for those in the 1% to give back, and he does so with many suggestions for practical actions.

+  If you agree with his assumptions and worldview, then this book will be a convincing and inspiring read.
+If you agree with some, but not all of Collins's points (as I do), then this book will be a provocative and ambitious read.

 - **Sum** by David Eagleman <span class="primary-color">★★</span>

   I first picked up this book after hearing about it on episode 77 of the [Hello Internet podcast](http://www.hellointernet.fm/).
 By coincidence, the author of the book, David Eagleman, is a neuroscientist who studies the perception of time.
 Turns out, Eagleman was heavily featured in another book I finished earlier this year called *Why Time Flies: A Mostly Scientific Investigation*.